 Please send your proposal materials to Matt Becker or Brian Halley but not to both.
 If one editor thinks a project is better suited to another, it will be forwarded.
 If you are submitting this project to more than one publisher, please say so.
 Do not submit your complete manuscript unless invited to do so by an editor.

 If you would like your manuscript to be considered for inclusion in one of our series, please inform the acquisitions editor.
 Books included in series must be approved by the series editors.
 You can find a list of our series and series editors here.
+Please note that we are no longer accepting new titles in the following series: The Amherst Series in Law, Jurisprudence, and Social Thought; Massachusetts Studies in Early Modern Culture.

 Peer Review Process